-- · Name of individual
+- Name of individual

-- · Correspondence address
+- Correspondence address.

-- Contact number and email address
+- Contact number and email address.

-· Details of the information requested
+- Details of the information requested.

-If staff receive a subject access request in any form they must immediately forward it to the Headteacher.
+If staff receive a subject access request in any form, they must immediately forward it to the headteacher who is the person responsible for data protection in Folksworth Church of England Primary School.